-If you are aged over 40, it is recommended that you have your blood pressure checked at least every 5 years however if you are at increased risk of high blood pressure; yearly is recommended.
+If you are aged over 40, it is recommended that you have your blood pressure checked at least every 5 years.
+However, if you are at increased risk of high blood pressure, yearly checks are recommended.

 Whilst on your programme you may want to track your blood pressure more regularly.

 If you have a diagnosis of high or low blood pressure and have been prescribed blood pressure medication by your GP, please measure your blood pressure in time to share your readings with your diabetes practitioner at your sessions/calls.